Soteria: Efficient Symbolic Execution as a Functional Library: Data-Availability Statement

 \begin{acks} This project was sponsored by the Defense Advanced Research Projects Agency, (DARPA), Information Innovation Office (I2O), Program BAA HR001124S0003, under Cooperative Agreement No. HR00112420359.
 Disclaimer: The content of the information does not necessarily reflect the position or the policy of the U.S. Government, and no official endorsement should be inferred.

-Raad is further supported by the UKRI Future Leaders Fellowship MR/V024299/1, by the EPSRC grant EP/X037029/1 and by VeTSS.
-We would like to thank Guillaume Boisseau for his help with making Charon work for \rusteria; Petar Maksimovi\'{c} for his feedback on the earlier drafts of this manuscript; The Cerberus Developers for their help with setting up, using, and improving Cerberus; Peter Sewell for hosting Ayoun as a visiting researcher at the University of Cambridge; and Peter O'Hearn for his guidance throughout this project. \end{acks}
+Raad is further supported by the UKRI Future Leaders Fellowship MR/V024299/1, the EPSRC grant EP/X037029/1 and VeTSS.
+We would like to thank Guillaume Boisseau for his help with making Charon work for \rusteria; Petar Maksimovi\'{c} for his feedback on the earlier drafts of this manuscript; the Cerberus developers for their help with setting up, using and improving Cerberus; Peter Sewell for hosting Ayoun as a visiting researcher at the University of Cambridge; and Peter O'Hearn for his guidance throughout this project.
+Finally, we thank the PLDI 2026 reviewers for their feedback and suggestions, which have greatly improved the quality of this paper. \end{acks}